 To switch or not to switch

 At the heart of competition lies us, the consumer, whose freedom to choose underpins our ability to discipline suppliers and to influence market prices.
-The UK Competition and Markets Authority recently highlighted that weak consumer responses in the retail energy and banking markets have played a role in limiting effective competition.
+But in the energy market the government has intervened to set a maximum price for consumers who are not actively choosing between suppliers and tariffs.
+This follows reports from the UK competition and markets authority that weak consumer responses in the retail energy and banking markets have played a role in limiting effective competition.

 Understanding inertia isn't easy, although arguments that highlight the time it takes to change supplier, demographics and consumer expectations have all been studied in the past.